Why I Created the AI Skills Readiness Index

 Like many parents of young adults, I think a lot about what the workforce will look like for the next generation.
 My generation entered workplaces where we learnt gradually through repetition, observation and on-the-job development.
 We had the opportunity to build confidence over time.

-I want my children, their friends, and all young Australians entering the workforce today, to still have meaningful pathways to build careers, expertise and financial security in this new environment.
+I want my children and their friends who are just entering the workforce, in fact all young Australians entering the workforce today, to still have meaningful pathways to build careers, expertise and financial security in this new environment.
 I don’t want AI capability to become something only available to people working in large organisations with access to expensive training and resources.
-Small businesses who are unable to provide this training employ a lot of young adults.
+Small businesses who are unable to provide this training employ a lot of young adults too!

 If we are not deliberate about how we manage this transition, we risk widening existing inequalities between industries, businesses, regions and generations.